 - 1. Annual Gross Energy Demand Forecast: the production of the IESO's planning forecast begins with the estimation of energy demand at the annual, zonal, sectoral, segment, end-use, efficiency, gross and end-user levels.
 Demographic and economic drivers are considered in the development of the annual gross energy demand forecast, including changes in household counts and building types, commercial floor space, industrial output and energy prices.
-Energy demand estimates are computed with the IESO's End-Use Forecaster model (EUF)..
-The IESO applies transmission and distribution line losses to convert these energy values from the end-user level to the generator level. - Hourly Gross Energy Demand Forecast: once completed, zonal, sectoral, segment, end-use, efficiency, gross and generator level energy demands are transformed from annual values to hourly values through the application of end-use level hourly load shape profile and then aggregated to the zonal hourly gross level energy demand forecast.
+Energy demand estimates are computed with the IESO's End-Use Forecaster model (EUF).
+As a final step in this process, the IESO applies transmission and distribution line losses to convert these energy values from the end-user level to the generator level. - Hourly Gross Energy Demand Forecast: once completed, the zonal, sectoral, segment, end-use, efficiency, gross and generator level annual energy demand data are transformed from annual values to hourly values through the application of end-use level hourly load shape profiles and then aggregated to the zonal hourly gross level energy demand forecast.